 AFRICAN-AMERICAN HISTORY IN NATCHEZSlaves were first brought to the settlements that would become Natchez in the 1700s.
 The city became home to one of the largest slave markets in the South, yet it also gave rise to powerful political leaders.
 The history of the African-American community in Natchez is one of the nation’s richest and most complex.

-HISTORIC HOMES & MANSIONS IN NATCHEZNatchez is home to more surviving antebellum structures than any other city in the South.
+HISTORIC HOMES & SITES IN NATCHEZNatchez is home to more surviving historic structures than any other city in the South.
 Many of its historic homes still stand today as beautifully preserved and restored examples of Greek Revival architecture and life in the 1800s.
 Within their walls, they hold stories of lost dreams and powerful ambitions, heartbreak and love.